Kermit Gosnell: Other cases cited in the media

+License suspension

 Gosnell's license to practice was suspended on February 22, 2010, and a plethora of findings was presented to a grand jury on May 4, 2010.
 Public discussion focused on claims of unsanitary conditions and other unacceptable conditions at the practices.
 Media reports stated that furniture and blankets were stained with blood, that freely roaming cats defecated wherever they pleased, and that non-sterilized equipment was used and reused on patients.
 According to the grand jury report, patients were given labor-inducing drugs by staff who had no medical training.
 Once labor began, the patient would be placed on a toilet.
 After the fetus fell into the toilet, it would be fished out so as not to clog the plumbing.
 In the recovery room, patients were seated on dirty recliners covered in blood-stained blankets.
 Prosecutors alleged that Gosnell had not been certified in either gynecology or obstetrics.
 The grand jury estimated that his practice "took in $10,000 to $15,000 a night" of additional income from his exceedingly high level of prescriptions.

-2011 arrest
+Grand jury report

+The grand jury concluded that the clinic operated as a corrupt organization within the meaning of racketeering law, citing a pattern of unlawful practices including the use of unlicensed staff, falsification of records, illegal abortion procedures, regular cases of infanticide, and violations of medical and abortion laws.
+It described these findings as reflecting a systemic disregard for legal requirements and patient safety rather than isolated incidents.

+The grand jury also recommended specific regulatory and legislative reforms, including mandatory annual inspections of abortion facilities, stricter enforcement of licensing requirements, and improved systems for reporting and investigating complaints.
+It called for better coordination between oversight agencies and more thorough review processes, including cross-checking physician records and prior complaints.
+Additional recommendations included requiring qualified physicians to supervise certain procedures, strengthening oversight of medical waste disposal, and enacting new laws to criminalize impersonation of medical professionals.
+It further recommended changes to existing laws, including extending the statute of limitations for late-term abortion offenses and eliminating time limits for infanticide, as well as broader legislative review to address gaps in regulatory authority and enforcement.

+The grand jury recommended a range of criminal charges against Kermit Gosnell, his wife, and several associates, including Lynda Williams, Adrienne Moton, Steven Massof, and Eileen O'Neill, as well as others such as Sherry West and Tina Baldwin.
+Recommended charges included first-degree murder in cases where infants were alleged to have been born alive, conspiracy to commit murder in connection with numerous additional alleged incidents, and solicitation to commit murder.
+Additional charges included violations of the Abortion Control Act, illegal late-term abortions, and drug-related offenses tied to the clinic's prescription practices.
+In connection with the death of Karnamaya Mongar, charges included third-degree murder and drug delivery resulting in death.
+Further counts included obstruction of justice, falsification and destruction of records, impersonation of medical professionals, abuse of corpses, and participation in a criminal enterprise.